Draymond Green: Player profile

 He is widely viewed as the emotional and motivational "heart and soul" of the Warriors and is noted for his vocal leadership on the court and in the locker room.
 As the Warriors pushed to the close of a record-setting 2015–16 season, Green was vocal about his desire to break the Chicago Bulls' all-time wins record, and sought the input of his teammates to make sure the team successfully pushed toward the goal together.
 Green and Curry's on-court chemistry has been cited as a key to the Warriors' improvement in 2015–16, as Green's outspoken, fiery desire has meshed with Curry's quieter, implacable confidence to give the team "dual—and at times dueling—alpha dogs" that are ultimately mutually supporting.
 In 2016, after winning a game against the then 55–6 Warriors, Kobe Bryant said that the Warriors needed Green's fiery personality to keep winning.

-Because of his highly physical play, including multiple high-profile incidents of physical play in the playoffs, some have criticized him as being a "dirty" player.
-Green is frequently among the league leaders in technical fouls.
+Because of his physical play, including multiple incidents in the playoffs, some have criticized him as being a "dirty" player.
+Green is frequently among the league leaders in technical fouls and ejections; as of March 2024, Green has the second-most NBA career ejections with 21, behind only Rasheed Wallace.
+Green's disciplinary record has been an aggravating factor in suspensions given to him during the 2023–24 NBA season: after Green was suspended for five games for putting Minnesota Timberwolves center Rudy Gobert in a headlock on November 14, 2023, NBA executive vice president Joe Dumars said in a statement that his history of unsportsmanlike conduct played a role in the length of the ban, while Green's repeated history of unsportsmanlike acts was similarly cited by Dumars as the reason behind the NBA's decision to suspend Green indefinitely after he was ejected for striking Jusuf Nurkić in the face on December 12, 2023.